Minors + Certificates

 Minor in Art History

-Complete 15-20 credits, including study abroad on Temple’s campuses in Italy or Japan or options for honors classes in art history.
+Complete 15-20 credits, including study abroad on Temple’s campuses in Rome or Tokyo or options for honors classes in art history.

 See Requirements